RefPerSys/RefPerSys/doc/garbage-collection.md

 mutex, à la
 [GIL](https://en.wikipedia.org/wiki/Global_interpreter_lock).

+We probably want to have one thread synchronizing garbage collecton (not sure!), it would be started before loading the persistent state.

 ## threads in the loader

 Since the loader is practically reading *plain* files sitting in the